xenon-middleware/xenon/doc/userguide.md

     }

 The `Credentials` interface contains various methods for creating credtentials, based on certificates, passwords and proxies.
-For each method, the desired -scheme- needs to be provided as a parameter.
+For each method, the desired _scheme_ needs to be provided as a parameter.
 This allows octopus to forward the call to the correct adaptor.
 Note that some types of credentials may not be supported by all adaptors.
 An exception will be thrown when an unsupported `new<Type>Credential` methods is invoked.

-Additional configuration can also be provides using the `properties` parameter, which use the same form as described in the -Octopus factory and interface- section above.
+Additional configuration can also be provides using the `properties` parameter, which use the same form as described in the _Octopus factory and interface_ section above.
 If no additional configuration is needed, `null` can be used.
 The `getDefaultCredential` returns the default credential for the given scheme.
 All adaptors are guarenteed to support this method.